Communication-Efficient Hybrid Language Model via Uncertainty-Aware Opportunistic and Compressed Transmission: System Model

 This mechanism is inspired by speculative decoding methods~\cite{leviathan2023fast, chen2023accelerating}, and is carefully constructed to satisfy an \textit{unbiasedness condition}, ensuring that the overall output distribution of HLM inference matches that of the original LLM:

 where $\beta_v(t) = \left(1- \frac{y_v(t)}{x_v(t)}\right)^+$ denotes the rejection probability of the $v$-th token.

 Each term in \eqref{eq:equality} has a clear interpretation, directly corresponding to the three possible cases in the LLM verification process.
 The first term, $x_v(t) \cdot (1 - \beta_v(t))$, represents the probability that token $v$ is accepted as the response token—either deterministically as in \textbf{Case 1} or probabilistically as in \textbf{Case 2-1}.
 The second term, $(\sum_i \left( x_i(t) \cdot \beta_i(t) \right)) \cdot p_v(t)$, accounts for the overall probability that token $v$ is selected through resampling in \textbf{Case 2-2}, averaged over all possible draft tokens that may be rejected.
-The right-hand side (RHS), $y_v(t)$, denotes the target probability assigned to token $v$ by the full LLM inference.
+The right-hand side, $y_v(t)$, denotes the target probability assigned to token $v$ by the full LLM inference.
 This equality serves as a core theoretical condition that ensures the inference accuracy of the HLM framework.
-Moreover, this condition underpins the design of uncertainty-aware skipping and vocabulary compression, which will be elaborated in later sections.
+To quantify deviations from this condition in later extensions, we define the \emph{bias} at round $t$ as

+Under the vanilla HLM design, \eqref{eq:equality} implies $\mathsf{Bias}(t)=0$ for all $t$.
+This bias formulation will serve as a reference metric when introducing uncertainty-aware skipping and vocabulary compression in subsequent sections.

 To proceed to the next round, the response sequence is updated in an autoregressive manner: $\mathbf{r}(t) = \mathbf{r}(t{-}1) \oplus r(t),$ so that the newly generated token becomes part of the input for the next step.
 This iterative procedure continues until the sequence reaches its maximum length $|\mathbf{r}(t)| = r_{\text{max}}$ or an End-of-Sentence (EOS) token is generated.